-* - At this time, Ph.D. students in classical studies and in the Nicholas School of the Environment are not eligible for guaranteed summer research fellowships from The Graduate School.
+* - At this time, Ph.D. students in the Nicholas School of the Environment are not eligible for guaranteed summer research fellowships from The Graduate School.
 Ph.D. students in ecology and environmental policy, which are partially funded by the Nicholas School of the Environment, are eligible.

 - Your CV (PDF)

 - A copy of your current Duke transcript or DukeHub report (PDF)

 - A one-page proposal outlining how the summer funding will be used to advance your educational pursuits.